blueshed/liteblue/docs/handlers.rst

 Handlers
 ========

-This package contains the classes used handle web requests.
+This package contains the classes used to handle web requests.

-.. automodule:: liteblue.handlers
-   :members:

 .. autoclass:: liteblue.handlers.rpc_websocket.RpcWebsocket
     :members: